 Brita Elite vs ZeroWater Pitcher

-In our view the Brita Elite wins on cost per gallon by a wide margin.
-ZeroWater is the pick if you specifically want certified PFOA/PFOS reduction or near-zero TDS and accept frequent, costly filter changes.
+In our view the Brita Elite wins on cost per gallon by a wide margin while matching ZeroWater on certified lead and PFAS.
+ZeroWater is the pick if you specifically want certified chromium-6 or near-zero TDS and accept frequent, costly filter changes.

-Both are certified for lead.
-The difference on scope is PFAS: ZeroWater's filter is certified for PFOA/PFOS, while the Brita Elite's U.S. certified sheet covers lead, mercury and cadmium but not PFAS.
+Both are certified for lead and for PFOA/PFOS, so on headline contaminant scope they are closer than their prices suggest.
+ZeroWater additionally carries certified chromium-6 reduction and drives near-zero TDS.
 The bigger everyday difference is running cost: the Brita Elite filter lasts about 120 gallons, while ZeroWater's five-stage filter is rated for roughly 15 gallons and clogs fast in hard water.

 | 9.0 | Total Cost of Ownership25% | 1.0 |